10up/gutenberg-lessons/lessons/05-inner-blocks.md

 ## Lesson 5: Inner Blocks / Nested Blocks

+### Learning Outcomes:
+1. Learn what inner blocks are and how to use them
+2. Learn how to decide when to use inner blocks
+3. Learn about controlled parent child relationships in inner blocks

+### What are "inner blocks"?

 In the editor you are able to nest blocks within other blocks.
 You may have come across this when using the Core Group or Columns Block.
 This ability is super powerful because it allows you to compose different blocks together to create custom layouts.
 But this is not the only thing nested blocks are useful for.
 Nesting also allows you to reduce complexity when you have to create repeatable items your markup.

 There are two types of nesting blocks and we can identify them by looking at the two core blocks I already mentioned.
 The Group and the Columns block.